opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     1. Make sure the option Graph Editor Opens in Popup is selected from the Function Editor dropdown menu, in the Preferences > Interface window.

-    2. Click the Function Editor Toggle button ( |Toonz71_520| ) in the top bar of the Function Editor.
+    2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.

 .. tip:: **To open the spreadsheet in a separate window:**

     1. Make sure the option Spreadsheet Opens in Popup is selected from the Function Editor dropdown menu, in the Preferences > Interface window.

-    2. Click the Function Editor Toggle button ( |Toonz71_520| ) in the top bar of the Function Editor.
+    2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.

 .. tip:: **To switch between spreadsheet and graph editor in the Function Editor:**

     1. Make sure the option Toggle Between Graph Editor and Spreadsheet is selected from the Function Editor dropdown menu, in the Preferences > Interface window.

-    2. Click the Function Editor Toggle button ( |Toonz71_520| ) in the top bar of the Function Editor.
+    2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.

 .. tip:: **To scroll the spreadsheet:**